 Convey, through your use of words, your complete faith in all your students; your belief that they can and will learn and grow.
 Self-efficacious students will attribute both success and failure to things within their control, rather than blaming external factors and will recover quickly from setbacks.
 Teachers can boost self-efficacy with credible communication – choosing words deliberately and truthfully:

 “You underperformed in your assessment today because you have misunderstood this…”

 “To improve your performance you need to work on…”

 “I know you revised for this test, which is why you did really well…”

 “Can you show me where you learnt from one of your mistakes this lesson…”

 “Tell me what you did in this work which makes it better than yesterday’s…”.

 Using words to promote positive behaviour

 Building the self-perception in students that they are capable and responsible individuals will help them choose positive behaviours.
 Using words which convey the belief that children want to cooperate, listen, and do their very best work, while also giving them information about how they can follow through on those good intentions will most likely be fruitful.
-We communicate our assumptions and expectations, which in turn, shapes students’ assumptions and expectations of themselves:
+We communicate our assumptions and expectations, which in turn, shape students’ assumptions and expectations of themselves: